poissonconsulting/runbisonpic/inst/helpfiles/model.md

 ##### Thinning

-- Allowed values are an integer between 1 and 10000.
+- Allowed values are integers between 1 and 10000.
+- The suggested starting values are 1 for quick/debug mode and 10 for report mode.
 - Increase thinning if the model does not converge.
   - The model did not converge if the converged value in the output table is FALSE.
 - As the thinning value increases the run time will also increase.
   - Start with a small thinning value and increase as needed.
-  - Thinning is often increased by various values try 1, 50, 100, 200, 500, 1000, etc.
+  - Thinning is often increased by various values, try 10, 15, 20, 50, 100, 200, 500, 1000, etc.

 ##### Model Mode